deepakjois/tex-sandbox/luatex-lua-c-bridge/README.md

 ## Compiling

-Make sure you set the right libtool in script.
-We need Lua 5.2 for this.
+Make sure you set the right variables in the script.

 ```
 ./compile.sh